Thomasdezeeuw/a10/README.md

 ## Linux Required

-Currently this requires a new Linux kernel version, everything should work on Linux v6.1 and up (currently the latest TLS).
+Currently this requires a fairly new Linux kernel version, everything should work on Linux v6.1 and up.

 ## Examples